 To sum it up: A messed up love triangle that will keep you guessing.

 Why I loved it: Reading this book is an experience.
-First of all, it's hard not to get invested in the heroine, whose life starts improving after we meet her mid-slump... but things start to slip away again and that is just so deliciously frustrating.
-What really took this from a 4-star to a 5-star book for me were the constant guessing games throughout and the mind blowing conclusion that I only suspected seconds ahead of reading.
+First of all, it's hard not to get invested in the heroine, whose ramshackle life starts improving after we meet her mid-slump...but things start to slip away again and that is just so deliciously frustrating.
+What really took this from a 4-star to a 5-star book for me were the constant guessing games throughout and the mind-blowing ending that I only suspected seconds ahead of reading.
 I sat in a daze after finishing, soaking in and processing what I'd been dealt.
 There's a small supernatural element to the plot, which normally isn't my thing but did the trick for me here.
 My Goodreads review is two words long: "Holy shit."

 The Kind Worth Killing by Peter Swanson